IsmailSamir/STL-Loader/README.md

 # STL-Loader
-A simple library for reading STL 3D models
+A simple library for reading STL 3D models using C++